hystking/llm-go/README.md

 # llmx

 One CLI for OpenAI/Anthropic/Gemini.
 Simple prompts in, useful JSON out — always structured via a friendly `--format` shorthand.
 By default, output is a JSON object with two string fields: `message` and `error`.
-If `error` is non-empty, the CLI prints it to stderr and exits with a non-zero status.
+If the configured error field is non-empty, the CLI prints it to stderr and exits with a non-zero status.

 ## Quickstart
 - Requires Go 1.24.x